Triplex Plunger Pump Motor HP Calculation: Pressure, Flow and Efficiency Method

 Why Undersized Motors Fail in High-Pressure Service

 Undersizing also affects belts, couplings, starters, cables, and control panels.
-Repeated overload trips can lead to insulation damage, contactor wear, poor reliability, and unsafe field practices.
+Repeated overload trips can lead to insulation stress, contactor wear, poor reliability, and unsafe field adjustments.
 If a pump repeatedly trips on overload, do not only increase the overload setting.
 Check actual pressure, actual flow, pump condition, drive losses, voltage balance, and motor rating first.

 Common Mistakes in Motor HP Sizing